-New quilters are often overwhelmed by all the choices they have to make – first a pattern, then fabrics and threads, battings… it seems there are so many options to consider when piecing a quilt.
-Don’t panic, but the options don’t end there.
+When beginning quilting, new quilters frequently feel overwhelmed by all the decisions they need to make.
+First, they must select a pattern; then, they must select fabrics and threads; finally, they must select battings.
+It would appear that there are a great deal of options to consider when piecing together a quilt.
+Don’t get too worked up, but that’s not the end of your choices.
 You still must decide how you will quilt your project.

-There are three basic types of quilting: in-the-ditch, outline, and ornamental.
-A lot of quilting newbies choose in the ditch quilting for their first few projects because it seems to be the easiest.
-In it, the quilter stitches very close to the seam lines in each quilt block’s design.
-So, you are not really quilting “in” the ditch, or seam line, but are very close to it.
-New quilters like this because they do not have to worry about marking the lines they will follow.
-Since this type of quilting follows the block elements, it actually replicates the design on the back side of the quilt as well.
+Quilting can be broken down into its three primary subtypes: in-the-ditch, outline, and decorative.
+Many people who are just starting out in quilting select the “in the ditch” method for their first few projects since it appears to be the least difficult.
+In this technique, the quilter stitches each quilt block’s design in very close proximity to the seam lines.
+Therefore, you are not quilting “in” the ditch, also known as the seam line, but you are sewing quite close to it.
+Beginner quilters appreciate this method because it relieves them of the responsibility of marking the lines that they will follow.
+Due to the fact that this method of quilting follows the components of the blocks, the design is really replicated on the reverse side of the quilt as well.

 Ornamental quilting encompasses many different styles.
 Basically, it is best described as decorative quilting.
 Quilts you have seen with grids, hearts, chains, swirls, and other motifs are examples of ornamental quilting.
 Stippling is also a form of ornamental quilting.
 It is created by sewing “squiggly” lines that never close and duplicating them throughout the quilt.